NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 **Additional Options:**

-The compiler and mpi modules can be handled separately from the rest of the build in order to exploit site-specific installations that maximize performance.
-In this case, the compiler and mpi modules are preceded by an ``hpc-`` label.
+The compiler and MPI modules can be handled separately from the rest of the build in order to exploit site-specific installations that maximize performance.
+In this case, the compiler and MPI modules are preceded by an ``hpc-`` label.
 For example, to load the Intel compiler module and the Intel MPI (IMPI) software library, enter:

    .. code-block:: console

       module load hpc-intel/2020
       module load hpc-impi/2020

-These ``hpc-`` modules are really meta-modules that load the compiler/mpi library and modify the MODULEPATH so that the user has access to the software packages that will be built in :numref:`Step %s <NonConHPCBuild>`.
+These ``hpc-`` modules are really meta-modules that load the compiler/MPI library and modify the MODULEPATH so that the user has access to the software packages that will be built in :numref:`Step %s <NonConHPCBuild>`.
 On HPC systems, these meta-modules load the native modules provided by the system administrators.

 In short, you may prefer not to load the compiler or MPI modules directly.
 Instead, loading the hpc- meta-modules as demonstrated above will provide everything needed to load software libraries.